scriptPilot/app-framework/README.md

 ## Quick Start

-Run `npx app-framework` to open a wizard which will guide you to your new application project.<br />
+Run `npx app-framework` to open a wizard which will guide you to your new application project.

+&nbsp;

 ## Documentation